Stephen Stigler

-Stephen Mack Stigler (born August 10, 1941) is Ernest DeWitt Burton Distinguished Service Professor at the Department of Statistics of the University of Chicago.
+Stephen Mack Stigler (born August 10, 1941) is the Ernest DeWitt Burton Distinguished Service Professor at the Department of Statistics of the University of Chicago.
 He has authored several books on the history of statistics; he is the son of the economist George Stigler.

-Stigler is also known for Stigler's law of eponymy which states that no scientific discovery is named after its original discoverer (whose first formulation he credits to sociologist Robert K. Merton).
+Stigler is also known for Stigler's law of eponymy which states that no scientific discovery is named after its original discoverer – whose first formulation he credits to sociologist Robert K. Merton.

 Biography

 Stigler was born in Minneapolis.
 He received his Ph.D. in 1967 from the University of California, Berkeley.
 His dissertation was on linear functions of order statistics, and his advisor was Lucien Le Cam.
 His research has focused on statistical theory of robust estimators and the history of statistics.

 Stigler taught at University of Wisconsin–Madison until 1979 when he joined the University of Chicago.
 In 2006, he was elected to membership of the American Philosophical Society, and is a past president (1994) of the Institute of Mathematical Statistics.